You Have The Applicants--What Comes Next?

 Many recruiters believe that obtaining eligible applicants is the most challenging step of the recruitment process.
-While it can be difficult, it's only the start of a crucial business exercise.
-It's essential that recruiters maintain the same level of effort and determination in the recruitment process, even after applicants have been found.
-In fact, many experts view recruitment as a seven-step process...and obtaining applicants is only step two.
+While difficult, it's only the start of a crucial business exercise.
+Recruiters must maintain the same level of effort and determination in the recruitment process, even after applicants have been found.
+Many experts view recruitment as a seven-step process...and obtaining applicants is only step two.

 Why Does Recruitment Matter?

 The recruitment process is vital for businesses to obtain qualified candidates.
 Especially today, in an applicant's market, it's essential that employers optimize their recruiting strategies.
-As so many businesses are in search of qualified candidates, they must optimize their recruitment process to appeal to prospective employees.
+Many businesses are searching for qualified candidates, so they must optimize their recruitment process to appeal to prospective employees.

 To do so, they must ensure that their entire recruitment process, from start to finish, is running at peak efficiency.
-Not only is it important to optimize this process in order to obtain the best possible candidates, but also to enhance the candidate experience as a whole.
+Optimizing this process to obtain the best possible candidates and enhance the candidate experience is essential.

-When one considers the recruitment process, they often only think about recruiting candidates - as in getting them to apply to your company.
-In reality, the recruitment process is a much more thorough exercise, where actual recruitment is only step two of seven.
+When considering the recruitment process, they often only consider recruiting candidates - as in getting them to apply to your company.
+The recruitment process is a much more thorough exercise; actual recruitment is only step two of seven.
 So, to ensure that you are implementing a complete and robust recruitment process, you must understand and undergo all seven steps.

 The Process So Far

 If you have already obtained applications to an available role, you are in the second step of the recruitment process: source and attract talent.
-Prior to this step was defining your ideal candidate, in which, as an employer, you identify what the “perfect” candidate would be.
-This step will be critical in the screening phase later on, but for now, it helps you to understand what qualities to look for in a prospective candidate.
+Before this step was defining your ideal candidate, in which, as an employer, you identify what the “perfect” candidate would be.
+This step will be critical in the screening phase, but for now, it helps you understand what qualities to look for in a prospective candidate.

-Following this is where you attract your current applicants, which is where the candidate experience begins.
+Following this is where you attract current applicants, where the candidate experience begins.
 The most crucial aspect of this step is communication between recruiters and applicants.
-As an applicant, it can be extremely frustrating to wait for recruiters to respond or not get a response at all and can turn an applicant off of your company.
-For this reason, it is vital that you communicate with applications promptly, whether sending your regrets or preparing for the next step.
+As an applicant, it can be extremely frustrating to wait for recruiters to respond or not get a response at all, and it can turn an applicant off of your company.
+For this reason, you must communicate with applications promptly, whether sending your regrets or preparing for the next step.

 Many recruiters utilize recruitment automation tools to optimize this process, ensuring that applicants have a seamless experience at the beginning of the recruitment process.
-Such tools are instrumental in facilitating quick responses and notifying applicants of any decisions or scheduling notifications.
+Such tools facilitate quick responses, notifying applicants of decisions, or scheduling notifications.
 Once you begin receiving applications, it is time to move on to the rest of the recruitment process.

 The Next Steps